isc-projects/kea/doc/sphinx/arm/ext-radius.rst

 then sends back either an Access-Accept with specific client attributes, or an Access-Reject.
-There are two cases supported here: first, the Access-Accept includes a Framed-IP-Address attribute (for DHCPv4) or a Framed-IPv6-Address attribute (for DHCPv6), which are interpreted by Kea as instructions to assign the specified IPv4 or IPv6 address.
+There are two cases supported here: first, the Access-Accept includes a Framed-IP-Address attribute (for DHCPv4) or a Framed-IPv6-Address attribute or a Delegated-IPv6-Prefix (for DHCPv6), which are interpreted by Kea as instructions to assign the specified IPv4 or IPv6 address, or IPv6 prefix.
 This effectively means RADIUS can act as an address-reservation database.

 The second supported case is the ability to assign clients to specific pools based on a RADIUS response.
 In this case, the RADIUS server sends